Battle of Dorylaeum (1097): Battle

-On 1 July, Bohemond's force was surrounded outside Dorylaeum by Kilij Arslan.
-Godfrey and Raymond had separated from the vanguard, and the Turkish army attacked at dawn, taking Bohemond's army (not expecting such a swift attack) entirely by surprise, shooting arrows into the camp.
+On 1 July, Bohemond's force was surrounded outside Dorylaion by Kilij Arslan.
+Godfrey of Bouillon and Raymond had separated from the vanguard, and the Turk army attacked at dawn, taking Bohemond's army (not expecting such a swift attack) entirely by surprise, shooting arrows into the camp.
 Bohemond's knights had quickly mounted, but their sporadic counterattacks were unable to deter the Turks.
 The Turks were riding into camp, cutting down noncombatants and unarmoured foot soldiers, who were unable to outrun the Turkish horses and were too disoriented and panic-stricken to form lines of battle.
 To protect the unarmoured foot and noncombatants, Bohemond ordered his knights to dismount and form a defensive line, and with some trouble gathered the foot soldiers and the noncombatants into the centre of the camp; the women acted as water-carriers throughout the battle.
 While this formed a battle line and sheltered the more vulnerable men-at-arms and noncombatants, it also gave the Turks free rein to maneuver on the battlefield.

-The Turkish mounted archers attacked in their usual style – charging in, shooting their arrows, and quickly retreating before the Crusaders could counterattack.
+The Turk mounted archers attacked in their usual style – charging in, shooting their arrows, and quickly retreating before the Crusaders could counterattack.
 The archers did little damage to the heavily armoured knights but inflicted heavy casualties on their horses and on the unarmoured foot soldiers.
 Bohemond had sent messengers to the other Crusader army and now struggled to hold on until help arrived, and his army was being forced back to the bank of the Thymbres.
 The marshy riverbank protected the Crusaders from mounted charge, as the ground was too soft for horses, and the armoured knights formed a circle protecting the foot soldiers and noncombatants from arrows, but the Turks kept their archers constantly supplied and the sheer number of arrows was taking its toll, reportedly more than 2,000 falling to horse-archers.
 Bohemond's knights were impetuous: although ordered to stand ground, small groups of knights would periodically break ranks and charge, only to be slaughtered or forced back as the Turkish horses fell back beyond range of their swords and arrows, while still shooting at them with arrows, killing many of the knights' horses out from under them.
 And although the knights' armour protected them well (the Turks called them 'men of iron') the sheer number of arrows meant that some would find unprotected spots and eventually, after so many hits, a knight would collapse from his wounds.